Language-Research-Technology/ldaca-website/content/news/posts/team-member-tip-mark-raadgever/index.md

 Because we are using [RO-Crates](https://www.ldaca.edu.au/resources/glossary/#ro-crate) in LDaCA, where possible terms in the incoming data will be mapped to an equivalent Schema.org or <a href="https://github.com/Language-Research-Technology/language-data-commons-vocabs/blob/master/ontology.md">LDAC OLAC-derived term</a>.
 The best place to start looking for an appropriate metadata schema is in our documentation.
 <br></br>

 {{< image Src="/team-member-tip-mark-raadgever/ro-crating_cropped.jpg" Alt="A black and white photograph of a group of people gathered round a computer."
 Desc="Mark in action, lower right, demonstrating data migration to RO-Crate."
 Title="Mark in action, lower right, demonstrating data migration to RO-Crate."
-Ref="Peter Sefton" Height="450">}}
+Ref="Peter Sefton">}}

 <br>